Chiropractic Community Health Initiatives Across Canada

 The New Brunswick Chiropractic Association (NBCA) partnered with the Canadian Chiropractic Guideline Initiative (CCGI) to apply for funding from the Canadian Memorial Chiropractic College (CMCC) to adapt self-management resources for the Tobique First Nations.
 The project was approved by both the Ontario Tech University (formerly UOIT) and CMCC Research Ethics Board and interviews will commence later in 2019.

-The chiropractic clinic offers treatments twice a week to anyone taking part in AB’s social reintegration program.
+Accueil Bonneau’s chiropractic clinic was born out of a collaboration with the Association des Chiropracticiens du Québec (ACQ).
+Located in the Health Space of the organization, which also welcomes podiatrists, volunteer chiropractors offer free preventative care and treatment to respond to the problems commonly encountered by homeless people.
+The chiropractic clinic offers treatments twice a week to anyone taking part in Accueil Bonneau's social reintegration program.
 Between 2015 and 2017, 564 persons received 1,967 treatments from 55 chiropractors volunteering more than 1,000 hours.
 In 2018, Accueil Bonneau received Canada’s Volunteer Award in the Social Innovator category.

 Resulting from a partnership between the Newfoundland and Labrador Chiropractic Association and the Salvation Army, Dr. Darrell Wade provides complimentary chiropractic care to low-income and uninsured patients at the New Hope Community Centre two days a week.